seishun/node-steam/README.md

 Something happened in a chat you are in.
 For example, if the first argument equals `Steam.EChatMemberStateChange.Kicked`, then someone got kicked.

+### 'tradeOffers'
+* New count (can be zero)

+Your number of pending incoming trade offers has changed.

 ### 'tradeProposed'
 * Trade ID
 * SteamID of the user who proposed the trade